kaloyan-marinov/resources-on-various-topics/2025-05-11-14-00-20-extract-a-set-of-straightforward-do-s-and-don-ts.md

    ## Introduction

-   Object-oriented programming (OOP) is much less prescriptive in design than many people believe.
+   Object-oriented programming (OOP) is much less prescriptive than many people believe.
-   Object-oriented languages give you a set of tools for using objects ...
+   Object-oriented languages give you a set of tools for creating and using objects.
-   But they don's say much about how you should apply these objects to a problem.
+   But they don's say much about how you should apply those tools to a problem.
-   This is a ... deliberate ambiguity.
+   This is a deliberate ambiguity.

    Furthermore,
    the practice of OOP is not an exact science;